Historic Sanctuary of Machu Picchu: Conservation objectives

-Key endangered species include the Andean bear or ukumari, the highland quetzal, and the cock-of-the-rock, as well as the orchids wacanki (Masdevallia veitchiana) and wiñay wayna (Epidendrum secundum), names in Quechua meaning "forever young."

 Geography

 While most eastern slopes of the Andes incline more or less directly toward the lowlands, the area between Paucartambo and the Ene and Apurímac rivers is a great fan of mountain ridges separated by deep valleys.
 Machu Picchu, one of these ridges, overlooks the deep Urubamba Valley framed by the imposing Vilcanota and Vilcabamba Ranges (both with peaks above 5,700 meters above sea level).

 From the air, the Sanctuary appears as a large book opened in half, with the turbulent Urubamba River in its central part and two major mountain chains plunging on both sides of a deep valley covered by vegetation.

 On either side of the river, the boundaries of this natural area comprehensively protect entire sections of two of the region's most important sub-basins: to the north, the Urubamba Range, and to the south, the Vilcabamba Range.
 The boundaries also include two of its most important summits: Nevado Verónica (5,682 meters above sea level) and the majestic Salkantay (6,271 meters above sea level), considered the Apu or tutelary deity of the region.
 The Sanctuary's boundaries are completed by the Cusichaca and Acobamba valleys to the east and west, respectively.